shower/shower/packages/shower/README.md

 Once you’re done you can build a clean copy of your slides:

-    npm run prepare
+    npm run bundle

-You’ll find your presentation in `prepared` folder.
+You’ll find your presentation in `bundled` folder.
 You can also run `npm run archive` to get the same files in `presentation.zip`.

 Publish your presentation online by running: